hazelcast/fraud-detection-onnx/README.md

     target/feature-data-loader-1.0-SNAPSHOT.jar lightgbm_fraud_detection_onnx
 ```

-NOTE: You may find that running on an M1 (or ARM-powered) devices, the Hazelcast-onnx container is occasionally unstable.
+NOTE: You may find that running on an M1 (or ARM-powered) device, the Hazelcast-onnx container is occasionally unstable.
 This is due to the fact that the container image was built for the AMD platform.
 It does run on ARM-powered devices via emulation.
 Docker explicitely warns that this may impact and instability

 The image was built for AMD as due to a limitation of  ONNX Runtime (it doesn't support Java on ARM-based devices yet)